 The process of fitting most types of braces can take about 1 to 2 hours.
-Your dentist can refer you to an orthodontist who is specialized to fit braces.
-The orthodontist will begin by thoroughly cleaning and drying your teeth.
+Your dentist will begin by thoroughly cleaning and drying your teeth.
 He/she will then apply a gel adhesive to the surface of your teeth before attaching the brackets.

-The last step involves the orthodontist placing the archwire in the brackets before securing it with elastic bands.
-Before working with an orthodontist, be sure to check their credentials at the General Dental Council.
+The last step involves placing the archwire in the brackets before securing it with elastic bands.

 Also referred to as early intervention, Phase I is an orthodontic treatment that takes places between ages 7 and 10, before the development of permanent teeth.
 The goal of the first phase is to help in the development of a child’s jaw.
 This is to provide room for eruption of permanent teeth.
 While it is not a replacement for braces, it helps to make initial structural corrections to prepare for the second phase of treatment.
 Phase I treatment can help to deal with specific problems at an early age, correct habits like tongue-thrusting and thumb-sucking, and reduce teasing that is as a result of abnormally crooked teeth.
 Early intervention can also lower a child’s need for corrective surgery or extraction later on.